Golden Eagle seniors finish their 1,000th baby blanket

 Dozens of women get together at least once a week to crochet blankets.
 One of the women came up with a pattern, taught some of the others and one of the world’s most mirthful manufacturing processes was born.

 They laugh, they tell stories and they have a great time.
 They bring their own crochet hooks and they’ve heard every happy hooker wisecrack ever told.
 Frankly, most of them aren’t that good.

 This past Wednesday morning, 1,000 quilts later, they were honored for their loving work, and took stock of what they’d done and the fun they’d had.

 One of the first things you notice is that the Beanie Babies match the blankets they’re with.

 Bobbi Bade helped start the program a few years ago.
 Her husband John has been there for all of them.

 “I’ve seen every blanket, and they’re all wonderful,” John said.

-Kathy Dunn Lewis, the county’s former senior services manager, helped start the program.
+Kathy Dunn Lewis, the county’s former senior services manager, helped start it the program.